Please report any problems with this page to the

 (MB) Any reading of the text of Luke will not find Mary mentioned anywhere in the genealogy.
 Both Matthew's and Luke's genealogies explicitly end with Joseph.
 Luke's genealogy (Luke 3:23-28) clearly and unambiguously states that Joseph was the son of Heli while Matthew's (Matthew 1:1-16) says that "Jacob begat Joseph, the husband of Mary".
 So, according to the Gospels, Joseph has two different fathers and Mary's lineage is not given.

 In any case, there is no reason to give Mary's lineage.
 Mary was a Levite and the Messiah was supposed to have been of the House of David.
 Jewish genealogies of the time were always traced through the paternal line and both of these genealogies purported to verify Jesus' claim to being the Messiah by showing him to be a direct descendant of the Davidic line in accordance with prophecy.
-If Luke's genealogy is claimed to be that of Mary, this verification is defeated and Jesus cannot be the true Messiah.
+If Luke's genealogy is claimed to be that of Mary, this

 In addition, the genealogies are also in conflict in reference to Zerubbabel.
 Matthew has him as a descendant of Solomon while Luke has him as a descendant of Nathan.
 Since Solomon and Nathan were both sons of David and full blood brothers, it is impossible for both to be paternal ancestors of Zerubbabel.